Mindful Movement — Somatic Dance Classes

 Registered Somatic Movement Therapist and Educator (ISMETA certification)

-Dynamic Embodiment Practitioner (Certification with Martha Eddy)
+Dynamic Embodiment Practitioner (Certification with Dr. Martha Eddy)

-BodyMind Dancing (Certification with Martha Eddy)
+BodyMind Dancing (Certification with Dr. Martha Eddy)

 Laban/Bartenieff and Somatic Studies International Foundations (training with Janet Kaylo)